dandancheeseandham/thermosync-homeassistant/README.md

 ### Sensor placement for legionella

+A single tank sensor cannot accurately monitor **both** depletion at the bottom **and** pasteurisation at the top.
+The two measurements want opposite placements:

+- **Depletion detection** wants the sensor **low** on the tank, so it reads cold mains water early as hot water is drawn off.
+- **Pasteurisation verification** wants the sensor **high** on the tank, so it confirms the bulk of the stored water — not just the zone nearest the heating element — has reached temperature.

+ThermoSync supports this trade-off in two ways:

+**Single-sensor setup (default).** Position the sensor at **mid-tank or higher**.
+This is a compromise: depletion will be detected slightly late (the tank is more drawn down when it reads cold), but legionella cycles won't produce false positives.

+**Dual-sensor setup (recommended where possible).** Keep your main tank sensor low (or mid-tank) for depletion detection, and add a second temperature sensor high on the tank.
+Assign the second sensor to **Legionella Verification Sensor** under the Legionella Protection section of the blueprint.
+ThermoSync will use the low sensor for depletion and control decisions, and the high sensor **only** to confirm a pasteurisation cycle has genuinely reached the top of the tank.
+If the verification sensor goes unavailable, ThermoSync falls back to using the main tank sensor.

-ThermoSync relies on a single tank sensor to confirm pasteurisation.
+> **Never place a single tank sensor near the heating element.** It
-If the sensor is positioned **near the heating element**, it may register 60 °C+ while the rest of the tank volume hasn't reached that temperature — resulting in a false confirmation that doesn't actually kill bacteria throughout the tank.
+> will register 60 °C+ while the rest of the tank volume is still

-**Position the sensor at mid-tank or higher** for legionella purposes.
-This ensures the recorded temperature reflects the bulk of the stored water.
-If your sensor is near the bottom (common for depletion detection), consider adding a second sensor higher up and using it as the tank sensor for ThermoSync, or accept that the legionella cycle may need to run longer than theoretically necessary to ensure the mid/upper tank reaches temperature.
+> well below pasteurisation temperature, producing a false confirmation
+> that doesn't actually kill bacteria throughout the stored water.

 ### How to enable